cjacker/opensource-toolchain-8051/README.md

 # Hardware prerequist

 * 8051 board
   + STC 8051 series or Silicon Labs C8051/EFM8 series are recommended.
+    * STC 8051 series are very easy to use, but lack of opensource debugging solution.
+    * Most C8051F/EFM8 parts and official EVB board (such as EFM8BB1LCK EVB) can be supported very well by `ec2-new` include debugging.
   + You can use any 8051 parts from any vendor, this tutorial covers a lot of common models from different vendors, if your 8051 MCU not mentioned here, please provide some information to improve this tutorial.

 **NOTE**:
-* for C8051/EFM8 series from Silicon Labs, you need a [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) or toolstick with jtag or c2 protocol support to program and debug. only few early models usy JTAG protocol, most latest models only support C2 protocol.
+* for C8051/EFM8 series from Silicon Labs, you need a [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) or toolstick with jtag or c2 protocol support to program and debug. only few early models use JTAG protocol, most latest models only support C2 protocol.
 * for N76E series from Nuvoton, you need Nu-Link adatper (or Nu-Link-Me integrated with official EVB) to program (lack of opensource debugging support now).

 # Toolchain overview